shyamnathp/Deep-Learning/README.md

-- Select randomly 3 subsets of 10 classes and 2 subsets of 30 classes
+- Select randomly 3 subsets of 10 classes and 2 subsets of 30 classes [Shyam : COMPLETE]
 - Report the average classification accuracy over the 5 splits above
 - i) Plot the confusion matrix for one of the 3 random splits of 10 classes ii) report the classification accuracy of each class individually